Increasing the Energy-Efficiency of Wearables Using Low-Precision Posit Arithmetic with PHEE: Related Work

 \section{Related Work}

 Two primary strategies exist for using posit arithmetic as a substitute for floating-point computations in applications.
 The first strategy involves maintaining the same bit-width as the floating-point representation.
 This approach can significantly improve the application's computational accuracy but comes at the cost of increased system area and power consumption~\cite{mallasen2022PERCIVAL,mallasen2024BigPERCIVAL}.
 For instance, the enhanced accuracy achieved with posits has been demonstrated in scientific computing using the NAS Parallel Benchmark suite~\cite{chien2020Posit} and in the implementation of the CORDIC method~\cite{lim2020Approximating}.
+This is the main approach followed by applications that cannot tolerate inaccuracies in the computations.

-The second strategy focuses on reducing the bit-width of the data, accepting a minor accuracy trade-off to enhance system performance and efficiency.
+The second strategy, which we have followed in this paper, focuses on reducing the bit-width of the data, accepting a minor accuracy trade-off to enhance system performance and efficiency.
 This approach has been applied in various domains, including weather and climate modeling, as explored in~\cite{klower2020Number}.
 In addition, it has been investigated for the training and inference of \acp{NN} using posits in~\cite{murillo2020Deep, raposo2021Positnn}, although integers have also been used for this purpose in low-power scenarios~\cite{burrello2022Bioformers}.
-This is the strategy that we have followed in this paper.
+When accuracy requirements allow, as is the case of~\cite{burrello2022Bioformers}, using an integer or fixed-point representation is generally more energy-efficient than floating point or posit.